APB GPIO

 0x0

-GPIO pin to set high
+GPIO pin index, which will be set high

 • Address Offset: 0x004